 A Coronary CTA scan can discover signs of heart disease that would be invisible in EKGs, stress testing, calcium scoring and even cardiac catheterization.
 Unlike calcium scoring, coronary CTA can identify what is known as "vulnerable plaque," the type of arterial plaque most likely to develop into a life-threatening blockage.

 Coronary CTA provides much of the information that conventional cardiac catheterization does but because of its unique ability to see the wall of the artery, it provides important information that can be invisible on catheterization.
 Because Coronary CTA uses CT scanning instead of catheterization, it's safer, painless, and non-invasive.The scan itself is completed in less than a minute.
 Coronary CTA is a procedure so advanced, only a handful of practices nationwide have the experience, expertise,and technology to provide it.
 Fortunately, one of them is at Atlantic Medical Imaging.
-Both the Galloway location and the Wall Township location offers Coronary CTA.
+The Galloway, Cape May Court House and Wall Township locations offers Coronary CTA.

 Should you be concerned?
 If you have one or more of these risk factors, you should talk with your physician: